mikefenton/ReverseGE/README.md

 #Introduction
 ------------

-ReverseGE allows you to reverse-engineer a target string.
-Given a grammar which can generate the target string, ReverseGE will output a genome which will map to that same target string using that grammar.
+ReverseGE is a GE-specific parser.
+Given a target string and a grammar which can generate the target string, ReverseGE will output a genome which will map to that same target string using that same grammar.
-While the process is deterministic, and as such will produce the same derivation tree structure, codons in the genome are randomly chosen from within a specified range.
-This means that multiple genomes will map to the same solution (i.e. running ReverseGE multiple times will result in multiple different genomes, all of which map to the same solution tree).

 ReverseGE is based on PonyGE (https://github.com/jmmcd/ponyge2), and as such genomes produced by ReverseGE can be used to seed solutions in